thomas-bouvier/palette-extractor/README.md

 	// Creating the extractor object
 	extractor := extractor.NewExtractor("image.png", 10)

 	// Displaying the top 5 dominant colors of the image fmt.Println(extractor.GetPalette(5))
 }
 ```

+You can find [the complete documentation](https://godoc.org/github.com/thomas-bouvier/palette-extractor) on GoDoc.

 ## Example